 I graduated in Electronic Engineering at the University of Bologna.
 After graduation I worked for some time in the industry, where I contributed to realize a system for the forecast of the tide in Venice (tide forecast).
 Then, I joined for a short time the Istituti Ortopedici Rizzoli, a orthopaedic hospital in Bologna (Italy), where I worked on a method for the estimation of knee prostheses kinematics.
 Before starting my PhD in 2009 I worked as research scientist at ITC-CNR (Milan, Italy), where my research interest was colour imaging, specifically multispectral imaging and reproduction, and readability of coloured text on Web pages.

-In IEEE Conf. on Computer Vision and Pattern Recognition (CVPR), pages: 5524-5532, IEEE International Conference on Computer Vision and Pattern Recognition (CVPR), July 2017 (inproceedings)
+In Proceedings IEEE Conference on Computer Vision and Pattern Recognition (CVPR) 2017, pages: 5524-5532, IEEE, Piscataway, NJ, USA, IEEE Conference on Computer Vision and Pattern Recognition (CVPR), July 2017 (inproceedings)